cilium/pwru/README.md

 ```

-If multiple filters are specified, all of them have to match in order for a
-packet to be traced.

 The `--filter-func` switch does an exact match on function names i.e.
 `--filter-func=foo` only matches `foo()`; for a wildcarded match, try
 `--filter-func=".*foo.*"` instead.